 Amendment 17A to the Snapper Grouper FMP was the last amendment to list and modify the objectives in the Snapper Grouper FMP.
 In December 2012, the Council began a three-year long stakeholder-driven visioning process to identify long-term strategies for managing the snapper grouper fishery.
 This process involved evaluating the objectives in the Snapper Grouper FMP and revising them based on the current needs of the fishery.
 The 2016-2020 Vision Blueprint for the Snapper Grouper Fishery (Vision Blueprint) was approved by the Council at their December 2015 meeting and was intended to inform the management of the snapper grouper fishery through 2020.
 The Vision Blueprint serves as a "living document" to help guide future management, build on stakeholder input, and illustrate actions that could be developed through the amendment process to address the goals identified during the visioning process.
 Specifically, the Vision Blueprint is organized into four goal areas: (1) Science, (2) Management, (3) Communication, and (4) Governance.
 Each goal area has a set of objectives intended to drive management of the snapper grouper fishery (Table 1).
 These goals and objectives have been reviewed and recommended for adoption in the Snapper Grouper FMP by the Snapper Grouper Advisory Panel.
-By listing them in this Snapper Grouper Amendment 48, they will be formally adopted in Snapper Grouper FMP.
+By including them in Snapper Grouper Amendment 48, the Council intends to formally adopt them as the goals and objectives of the Snapper Grouper FMP.